 3. Bike the wineries in Mendoza

 Mendoza is one of the premier wine productions in the world!
 What a pleasure it is to say that some of the tastiest (and best priced!) wine is right here!

 Take a wine tasting tour to learn the real value of the honoured Malbec grape.
 Enjoy a glass or 2, or 3… in this fantastical wine region is a guaranteed good time.

 Iguazú Falls is one of the mightiest scenes on this planet.
 Grab a rain jacket and walk amongst the towering falls as they plummet 250 feet into the void.

 Gauchos are Argentina’s version of the cowboy and their relationship with the nation is a long and dramatic one.
-Visit an estancia and hear a story or two from these hearty folk while out on a ride.
+Visit an estancia and hear about the history that they have of roaming and protecting the nation.

 These are some of the least visited tourist attractions in Argentina due in part to their remoteness.
 Neither should be missed though as they contain some of Argentina’s most spectacular wildlife!

 10. An Argentinian

 Hey, listen, most backpackers are gonna tell you love and sex while travelling is always something good to partake in.
 But when I talk about the passion that the Argentinians have, just imagine how that transcends to love…